rogelioolarte/c17-41-ft-java-backup/README.md

 ## Note:
 - This repository only represents the final joint work of collaborators.
 Due to problems in the NoCountry repositories, this repository was created as a backup.
+- The Frontend website is the only active one due to its low consumption in Firebase.